Use of Symbolism in A Tale of Two Cities

 The journey of the mail-couch at opening of the novel is highly symbolic.
 It symbolizes worst of times, a place of uncertainty, and suspicion among public.
 The tough journey symbolizes hardness and difficulties.
 As Dickens Says: “The Dover mail was in its usual genial position that the guard suspected the passengers, the passengers suspected one another and the guard.”

 One of the major symbols in the novels is ‘Wine and Blood’.
 In front of Madame Defarge’s wine shop, a cask of wine gets broken in the street and red-colored wine is spilled on the ground.
 This red wine paints the streets of Saint Antoine symbolizing the bloodshed.
 Many people rush towards it to drink mouthfuls of wine.
 The wine stains many faces like blood on their faces.
 The spilling of wine symbolically means the shedding of blood.
 This symbol becomes perfectly explicit when a drunken man dips his fingers in the wine and writes word “blood” on the wall.
-Blood becomes the main symbol of the French Revolution, the leaders of which forgot the ideals of Liberty, Equality and Fraternity and plunge Paris into a bloodbath.
+Blood becomes the main symbol of the French Revolution, the leaders of which forgot the ideals of Liberty, Equality and Fraternity and plunge Paris into a blood bath.
 The same symbol is repeated when the whole atmosphere looks as red as blood when the magnificent Chateau of the Evrémonde is set ablaze.
 The indiscriminate massacre and the non-stop use of the la-guillotine have shed so much human blood.

 Madame Defarge’s Knitting

 Knitting of Madame Defarge’s is one of the strongest symbols in the novel.
-She stitches the name of all those aristocrats and nobles who will need to die after the revolution.
+She stitches the name of all those aristocrats and nobles who will need to die after revolution.
 The stitching itself represents how hardhearted and revengeful the revolutionaries could be.
-The knitting register is indecipherable to anyone except Madame Defarge and seems to be a source of personal solace to her as well as her duty to a major cause.
+The knitting register is indecipherable to anyone except Madame Defarge, and seems to be a source of personal solace to her as well as her duty to a major cause.
 As Madame Defarge sits quietly knitting, she appears harmless and scenic.
 In fact, she sentences her victims to death through her knitting.
 Similarly, the poor peasants may appear meek and humble figures, but they turned into exterminators for their autocrats.

-Lucie is symbolized as “The Golden Thread” who connects all the people and families in the story.
+Lucie is symbolized as “The Golden Thread” who connects all of the people and families in the story.
 She has got yellow hair and known as “golden-haired doll” who pleases whom she meets.
 She is a kind and loving person who would never do any harm to anyone.
 Golden Thread symbolizes union.
 Lucie unites Dr. Manette to Darnay, Carton to Darnay, and Mr. Lorry to the family in general.
-Lucie becomes the reason that Charles escapes the grasp of the Republic’s “justice.”
+Lucie becomes the reason that Charles escapes the grasp of the Republic’s “justice.

 Grindstone and The Mill

 The Grindstone and The Mill perform more or less similar functions.
 Literally, a mill of course, grinds wheat.
 Both crush wheat into flour, which serves as food for the human beings.
 However, here in the novel, both have symbolic significance.
 Mill has been symbolized for depicting child labor and struggle for sustenance as Dickens mentions Mill as grinding the young people into old.
-Grindstone symbolizes destruction in the novel where revolutionaries are described as sharpening their bloody hatchets, bayonets, knives, and swords at a grindstone.
+Grindstone symbolizes destruction in the novel where revolutionaries are described as sharpening their bloody hatchels, bayonets, knives, and swords at a grindstone.
 The grindstone symbolizes fear and of strength for the characters in the novel.

 The La Guillotine ‘the National Razor’, is most horrific symbol of the novel like blood.
 The La Guillotine is a machine in which a heavy blade is mounted within two vertical poles specially designed to behead its victims (All the people belonging to aristocracy and the nobility whether good or bad) and those who stand against “La Republic”.
-The guillotine is the ultimate symbol of death, injustice, revenge and brutalities and the barbarities which are committed by the poor and the downtrodden against aristocrats when they come into power.
+The guillotine is the ultimate symbol of death, injustice, revenge and brutalities and the barbarities which are committed by the poor and the down trodden against aristocrats when they come into power.
 It is a quick way to die, but it is also disgusting and very public, quickly reducing the formerly mighty and arrogant to decapitated corpses, which delights the bloodthirsty crowds.
 However, it is also the last stop in a corrupt system that lumps the innocent in with the guilty, offering no due process.
 All the people belonging to aristocracy and the nobility whether good or bad are mercilessly beheaded by the La Guillotine.
 Thus, La Guillotine is an ugly and hateful symbol like the Bastille.
 La Guillotine is a horrible and hateful symbol as the Bastille previously was.

 The Bastille was the symbol of tyranny and cruelty of aristocracy and government of the King Louis XVI.
 It symbolizes the brutality of aristocrats on the poor people.
 Many prisoners have been suffering from decades for no crime.
 When the inhabitants of Saint Antoine, capture Bastille under the leadership of Monsieur and Madame Defarge, their jubilation turns the upside down.
 The governor of the Bastille was seized and Madame Defarge herself cut off his head with her knife.